-- Keep an allergy food diary – a record of which foods are eaten, when you eat them, and what symptoms you experience later.
+It is important to note that just because you experience a headache after consuming the above foods, it does not mean you have an allergy or intolerance.
+The only way to know if you have a food allergy is to visit an allergist for an allergy test to identify what you are allergic to.
+We also recommend keeping an allergy food diary – a record of which foods are eaten, when you eat them, and what symptoms you experience later.
 This can help your NYC doctor identify suspicious patterns.
 Keep in mind that an allergic reaction could occur immediately, or could take time to develop.

 There are a few ways that respiratory allergies could affect your migraines.
 First, there is a clear relationship between inflammation and allergies.
 An inflammatory reaction caused by allergies leads to the release of chemicals (histamine and leukotrienes, for example) and these chemicals can, in turn, trigger migraines.
 Second, allergic rhinitis causes nasal congestion.
-This could irritate nerves in the nose and sinuses and could provoke a migraine.
-Third, allergies have been shown to worsen symptoms of anxiety and depression, which could also affect the number of migraines you experience.
+This could irritate nerves in the nose and sinuses and provoke a migraine.
+Finally, allergies have been shown to worsen symptoms of anxiety and depression, which could also affect the number of migraines you experience.

 At least one study has suggested that people with allergic rhinitis are more likely to experience a migraine than people without allergic rhinitis.
-Also, it showed that allergic rhinitis may increase the frequency on one’s migraines.
+Also, it showed that allergic rhinitis may increase the frequency of one’s migraines.
 Other studies have shown a relationship between allergic asthma and migraine headaches.
 Unfortunately, it is not clear what is causing allergies and asthma in these patients.

 Treatment of allergic rhinitis may help prevent or treat headaches in people that seem to have allergy-based triggers to their migraines.
 Unfortunately, there have been few studies performed that can prove or disprove this.